Key features of the diocese

 Working with Hampshire Slavery Partnership

 The Diocese of Winchester is a member of the Hampshire and the Isle of Wight Modern Slavery Partnership.
-We support their vision to make Hampshire "a supportive place for victims and a hostile place for perpetrators of modern slavery”.
-We support them by raising awareness of modern slavery, identifying and supporting victims and pursuing perpetrators of modern slavery, all enabled through working in partnership.
+We support its vision to make Hampshire "a supportive place for victims and a hostile place for perpetrators of modern slavery.”
+We support it by raising awareness of modern slavery, identifying and supporting victims and pursuing perpetrators of modern slavery, all enabled through working in partnership.